svmhdvn/napalm/README.md

 1. Make a selection of ONE function definition and press Ctrl+Alt+n or right click and go to "Napalm -> Package".

 2. With nothing selected, press Ctrl+Alt+n or right click and go to "Napalm -> Package".
 This will parse all function definitions in the current file.

-*If you are the legal team of a preexisting company called Napalm, you can f@%& off*